Almighty-Tycoons/Swap-Numbers/README.md

 <h5> About the Lab (Objective) : </h5>

-The lab is created to introduce students to the basic knowledge of programming fundamentals of C language and to impart writing skill of C programming to the students and solving problems.
+The lab is created to introduce students to the basic knowledge of programming fundamentals of the C language and to impart writing skill of C programming to the students and solving problems.

 <h5> About the Experiment : </h5>

 Swapping is a technique in which variables exchange their values.
-In computer programming, the act of swapping two variables refers to mutually exchanging the values of the variables.
+In computer programming, the act of swapping two variables refers to mutually exchange the values of the variables.
 Usually, this is done with the data in memory.

 <h5> Target Audience : </h5>

- Aktu students and Faculties / B.tech 1st year students.
+ Students and Faculties / B.tech 1st year students.

 <h5> Course Alignment : </h5>